 Change BIOS boot order, set computer to boot from new hard drive

 After this, you can successfully log in to your account and use Windows 10 on the new hard drive or SSD.
-Note that the above steps also work to migrate Windows 11 to a new SSD.
+Note that the above steps also migrate Windows 11 to a new SSD.

 📖Read Also: